mishra-kunal1/Convolution_and_maxpool_from_scratch_using_numpy/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------

-## Convolution operation on RGB Images and using a single filter - Input shape =height x width x num_channels
+## Convolution operation on single RGB Image and using a single filter

 ![image](https://user-images.githubusercontent.com/99056351/219204102-a086ab29-df83-4f0e-9eff-6da7671995ce.png)